trashbirdecology/cv/README.md

 community involvement
 ---------------------

--   Obtained grant to develop on-site nature trail and viewing opportunities at the Reichert House, Gainesville, FL, 2014-15
+-   Co-PI, Community grant to develop on-site nature trail and viewing opportunities at the Reichert House, Gainesville, FL, 2014-15
 -   Hands-on captive herpetological opportunities for studnets of the Reichert House, Gainesville, FL, 2014-15